 Diagnosing Lumbar Pain

-Lower back pain can limit your ability to work full-time, as well as inhibit the normal movements that you perform on a daily basis.
+Lower back pain can limit your ability to work full-time, as well as inhibit the normal movements that help you perform on a daily basis.
 The best cure for lower back pain is to prevent the development of it.

 Here are a few tips to prevent lower back pain:

-- Maintain proper posture while sitting
+- Maintain proper posture while sitting or standing

 - Avoid prolonged stints of sitting